google/WebFundamentals/src/content/en/fundamentals/getting-started/your-first-progressive-web-app/step-01.markdown

 ---
 layout: shared/narrow
 title: "Architect the App Shell"
-description: "What is an App Shell and how do you architect a web app to use the App Shell model?"
+description: "What is an app shell and how do you architect a web app to use the app shell model?"
 published_on: 2016-02-04
 updated_on: 2016-02-04
 translation_priority: 1